 Food and Drug Administration (FDA) seems to fully support the assistance AI can provide.
 At AcademyHealth 2018, FDA Commissioner Scott Gottlieb, MD, said, "AI holds enormous promise for the future of medicine, and we're actively developing a new regulatory framework to promote innovation in this space and support the use of AI-based technologies."

 However, the biggest change AI can bring to the healthcare industry is through security.
 It's no secret that healthcare data is very sensitive, as hospitals have access to patients' personal health- and identification information.
 Yet, most healthcare organizations have outdated computing systems.
-Mark Hurd, the CEO of Oracle, has stated, "Consider the fact that 85 percent of security breaches take advantage of system vulnerabilities for which a patch was available for more than a year but was not applied."

 That is a staggering statistic and clearly a huge reason why hackers are targeting the healthcare industry more than others.
 In the past three years, 42.5 percent of all data breaches occurred in the healthcare industry, Healthcare EMR reports.
 In the past two years alone, 91 percent of all healthcare organizations have reported a breach.